 A healthy dose of self-care

 "If somebody doesn’t have all the money in the world to go and just buy a new skincare regimen—because you have a lot of expenses when you’re pregnant with a child on the way—simple little things like running ice cubes on your face can really help," admits Tevelin.
-"Your hormones lead to you feeling a little warm at times, especially now that it’s summer, and rubbing ice cubes on your face is so great for depuffing, tightening the pores, and locking in moisture."
-She also recommends taking baths and throwing in Epsom salt, dried organic flowers, body oil, or a couple of essential oils.
-"Literally just lay in the bathtub and it will help your skin," Tevelin suggests.
+"Your hormones lead to you feeling a little warm at times, especially now that it’s summer, and rubbing ice cubes on your face is so great for depuffing and tightening the pores."
+She also recommends taking baths and throwing in Epsom salt, dried organic flowers, or baby oil "Literally just lay in the bathtub and it will help your skin," Tevelin suggests.
 "It just gives you a moment to just be—anytime you have to do that while you’re pregnant I think is good for your skin because it’s stress-reducing."

 Here are 14 beauty ingredients to avoid during pregnancy.